Debbie Austin FCCA explains the types of shares and their impact on the ownership of a limited company.

 Redeemable shares are issued on the terms that the company will/may buy them back at a future date.
 This is either fixed or, set at the director’s discretion.
 It’s usually done with non-voting shares given to employees so that if the employee leaves, the shares can be taken back at their nominal value.

-Entitlement to dividends - Shares can have a right to a normal dividend, a preferential dividend (to be paid before other share classes), a dividend to be distributed in certain circumstance or no dividend at all.
+Shares can have a right to a normal dividend, a preferential dividend (to be paid before other share classes), a dividend to be distributed in certain circumstance, or no dividend at all.

-It’s far easier to make changes to share capital before incorporation, but that doesn’t mean it’s impossible afterwards.
+It’s far easier to make changes to share capital at the set up stage, before incorporation, but that doesn’t mean it’s impossible afterwards.
 That said to alter the class of shares involves careful planning and drafting new articles of association by a professional after the resolution.
 That takes time and money so you really want to be as optimally set up as possible from day 1 when it comes to share ownership in your business.

 For an interesting read on how share structures can impact on a company read this post, why tech start-ups should forget insane valuations & being unicorns.
 It provides an example of the payments company Square and how some private investors in the business own particular types of shares with specific guarantees.
 These promised an appreciation in the value of those shares to a specific price when the time came to publicly list the business on the stock market.